 Water can leave you with a sense of fullness, and it contains no calories.
 For these reasons, drinking water before a meal is a good idea.
-It can fill you up, and this makes it easier for you limit your food consumption to an appropriate portion.
+It can fill you up, and this makes it easier for you limit your consumption to an appropriate food portion.

 Begin your meal with a glass of water to discourage overeating.